Bulgarian Academy of Sciences

 The Academy, with headquarters in Sofia, is autonomous and consists of a Society of Academicians, Correspondent Members and Foreign Members.
 It publishes and circulates different scientific works, encyclopaedias, dictionaries and journals, and runs its own publishing house.

 The activities are distributed in three main branches: Natural, mathematical and engineering sciences; Biological, medical and agrarian sciences and Social sciences, humanities and art.
 They are structured in 42 independent scientific institutes, and a dozen of laboratories and other sections.

 Julian Revalski has been the president of the BAS since 2016.
-As of 2022, its budget was 119,860 million leva (€61,28 million).
+As of 2022, its budget was 119,860 million leva (€61.28 million).

 History

-As Bulgaria was part of the Ottoman Empire, Bulgarian émigrés founded the Bulgarian Literary Society on 26 September 1869, in Brăila in the Kingdom of Romania, on the model of the Romanian Literary Society, that had been established in 1866.
-The first Statutes accepted were:
+As Bulgaria was part of the Ottoman Empire, Bulgarian émigrés founded the Bulgarian Literary Society (Bŭlgarsko Knizhovno Druzhestvo) on 26 September 1869, in Brăila in the Kingdom of Romania, on the model of the Romanian Literary Society, that had been established in 1866.
+The first statutes were accepted, and its first board was elected: